vuxcode/pr1-project-Josefin-animation/bug-list.md

 var name = data.value
 console.log(name)-->
 into the function for the text box, buuut now i cant access the name variable since it excists only inside the function. could i make a function inside the function? ok i tried that buut it didnt really work as id like to

+9. fixed sort of , the arrays need a , between them to separate them apparently

+11. fixed, changed the else if statement